drapek/Drapcode/README.md

 # Drapcode
 Own compiler of Drapcode language.
+This project is developed by ANTLR as frontend (parser and lexer) and LLVM as backend.
+This project is only for educational purposes and will be not developed to stable version.

 ## Description
 This is compiler implementation of own language called Drapcode.
 To get used to it I recommend to look into _examples_ folder